rackerlabs/support-how-to/content/cloud-servers/set-up-mysql-master-slave-replication.md

 replication](/how-to/mysql-master-master-replication),
 in which data can be updated by any authorized contributor of the group.

-This article provides steps for setting up MySQL master-slave database replication between two cloud servers.
+This article provides steps for setting up MySQL&reg; master-slave database replication between two cloud servers.
 The operating system used for the examples in the article is CentOS&reg; 6, built from a Rackspace Cloud Servers base image.